-Something else that surprised me about Hoonuit was that they had tutorials for making technology accessible for people with disabilities- which happens to be a topic I am passionate about.
+Something else that surprised me about Hoonuit was that they had tutorials for making technology accessible for people with disabilities.
 A quick search for “accessibility” returned videos about making Windows and Microsoft products accessible, Chromebook accessibility, iOS accessibility, Dragon NaturallySpeaking, and others.
 There’s also reportedly a JAWS tutorial, but I could not find it at publishing time.
 These tutorials are easy to follow and great for beginners that may not know a lot about assistive technology.

 Learning to use a device

 Did your iPad software just update and leave you confused?
 Are you new to using mobile operating systems?
 Hoonuit provides tutorials for learning to use a variety of different devices, with my favorite tutorials being the ones for iPad.
 Users can learn how to do simple functions on their devices, interact with apps, and many other tasks.
 One thing these tutorials do not cover is enabling accessibility settings, which I think would be incredibly helpful.

 I watched a tutorial on how to use Google Forms to create a survey or other document.
 For the most part, the tutorial was easy to understand.
 There were moments when I was confused, such as when the narrator would use terms like “click here” and I would be trying to figure out where “here” is, but after listening for a few more seconds, I was able to figure it out.
 I would recommend watching and listening to a video in its entirety first, and then playing the video again while using the application.